Parekh03/license-plate-detection-and-recognition/README.md

 7. Draw the bounding box representing the detected text, over the original image
 8. Save or display the annotated image

-Dataset on which the detection and recognition: [Indian Vehicle Dataset](https://www.kaggle.com/datasets/saisirishan/indian-vehicle-dataset)
+Dataset used for detection and recognition: [Indian Vehicle Dataset](https://www.kaggle.com/datasets/saisirishan/indian-vehicle-dataset)

 Some of the outputs obtained by performing the above mentioned steps are: